by Rob Tribken | May 27, 2021 | Spiritual Practices, Workplace Stress

-(Link to related podcast here) By Rob Tribken Chairman Center for Faith and Enterprise After a prolonged struggle with King Ahab and the priests of Baal, the great prophet Elijah was completely exhausted.
-He journeyed by himself into the desert and asked God to take...
+(Link to related podcast here) After a prolonged struggle with King Ahab and the priests of Baal, the great prophet Elijah was completely exhausted.
+He journeyed by himself into the desert and asked God to take his life; he then lay down under a broom tree and fell...

 by Rob Tribken | Aug 9, 2019 | Workplace Stress